icco/nanowrimo/novel.md

 Greg wakes up to many pull requests.
 This long list of people who want to change and fix the product that makes him millions every year.
 A few of the requests update the manufacturing process, so he leaves those until he has a little more coffee in him.
 A few others are small bug fixes, which Greg eagerly accepts.

 There are two large feature additions though.
 The first is a prank Greg quickly denies.
 Some kid thinking it would be hilarious if people randomly saw unicorns in their peripheral vision twenty-four hours a day, seven days a week.
+But the second one, now this was interesting.
+A system that allowed for people to define reality layers artificially based on data sources, and let people manipulate their defined realities on a per-pair-of-glasses basis.

+Greg is stoked, this makes life so much easier he thinks.
+Now people can create subscribe-able realities!
+Greg creates a quick Wikipedia based reality.
+He changes the rules so that every object he points at, the first Wikipedia sentence is read into his ears.
+Fantastic.
+The contributor had provided a body replacement channel.
+He had set it so every horse now had a unicorn horn on it.

+Greg eagerly accepted the patch, and submit it to the build system to deploy to all glasses.